Supportive care for laryngeal cancer

 Living with a tracheostomy (trach)

-With a tracheostomy (trach), an opening (stoma) is created in the windpipe (trachea) through the front of the neck.
-After a trach, people breathe through the opening in the neck.
+A tracheostomy (trach) is a surgical procedure that may be used for laryngeal cancer.
+The surgeon makes an incision to create an opening (stoma) in the trachea (windpipe) through the front of the neck.
+A tube (tracheostomy tube or trach tube) is placed through the stoma to create a new path for air to reach the lungs and help you breathe.
 People who have a partial laryngectomy as part of their treatment for laryngeal cancer may have a temporary trach.
 People who have a total laryngectomy as part of their treatment will have a permanent trach.
 Living with a trach may be frightening at first.
 However, most people adapt to the trach and live normally with it.

 Find out more about living with a tracheostomy.